 Turning in group work is a bit of a learning curve for students.
 But we allow resubmissions of the first few assignments so students can get familiar with course expectations and the platform.

 Most valuable LabArchives feature for you as an instructor?

 That my lab manual is a living document that I can continuously update!
 Also that I can look at how any of my TAs are grading, what type of comments they leave students and WHEN they do this.

 How much of your course collateral (lab manual, textbook, assignments, lectures, readings, notes etc.) lives inside of LabArchives?
+ALL!!